Madhav64OP/FAQ_Mass_SARC/README.md

    - Flask-CORS enables the front-end on GitHub Pages to interact with the backend API hosted on Render.
 We encountered some issues with CORS licenses while integrating it with our React front-end.

 5. **React Integration**:
-   - We developed the front-end using React to create a user-friendly interface for submitting questions and receiving answers.
+   - We tried the front-end using React to create a user-friendly interface for submitting questions and receiving answers but faced issues with the API.

 6. **RNN-Bi-directional LSTM Model**:
-   - Initially, we attempted to implement an RNN-Bi-directional LSTM model for more advanced question-answering capabilities.
+   - Initially, we also tried to implement an RNN-Bi-directional LSTM model for more advanced question-answering capabilities.
 However, we faced several challenges, including model training issues and performance constraints, which led us to adopt the current approach using TF-IDF and cosine similarity.

 ## **System Workflow**